Data Flow Architecture¶

 end

-subgraph "Stage 2: Real-time Streaming"
+subgraph "Stage 2: Streaming"

 STREAM